 “It was as if we had been wandering in the desert for 10 long years and now finally found our tribe hanging out at this chill social intranet oasis asking, ‘What took you so long?’” said former Director of Communications, Deb Bush-Suflita.

 It was now time to launch their new intranet, but first, they needed to give it a name.
 The team decided on BERT, which stands for BOCES Employee Resource Tool.

 Nicole and her team were understandably hesitant to roll-out yet another intranet.
 “We had a history of failed attempts, so another one would have been rough.
 Plus, we really wanted to rebuild trust and didn’t want to let staff down,” said Nicole.

 The previous experiences gave the Capital Region BOCES team the insight they needed to approach a roll-out more strategically than they had in the past.

 “We knew our 10-month instructional staff didn’t have as much access to computers as our 12-month administrative staff did, therefore wouldn’t adopt as quickly,” said Nicole.

 A training session was held to walk staff through how to share ideas on their new intranet as well as how to get their questions answered online.
 To ensure swift adoption, leadership encouraged employees to visit BERT for all essential information, including division-specific forms, documents, and updates, making it clear they would only be available in BERT.

 A measurable difference

-Since deploying ThoughtFarmer, there has been a tremendous increase in connection among employees.
+Since deploying ThoughtFarmer, a SharePoint alternative, there has been a tremendous increase in connection among employees.
 Employees now have a place to share important news, events, and congratulatory and farewell messages.
 Best of all, they know who they’re communicating with, which has made collaboration across dispersed staff a lot more meaningful.